Lyther/Lecture-Notes/README.md

 ## Embedded System

-1. Lecture notes of Chapter6 and Chapter8.
+1. Lecture notes of Chapter6 and Chapter8 - Chapter10.
+    * For Chapter10, I recommend you to read the source PDF in lecture.

-2. I may upload lab assignments to the github later.
+2. I may upload lab assignments to the GitHub later.

 ## Compilers